-As the Junior and Leaving Cert exams get underway this week, it is normal for students, and parents, to become overwhelmed by the high level of stress and anxiety that comes hand-in-hand with state exams.
+As the Leaving and Junior Certificate exams get underway, it is normal for students - and parents - to become overwhelmed by the high level of stress and anxiety that comes hand-in-hand with state exams.

-Dr Colman Noctor, Child and Adolescent Psychotherapist at St Patrick’s Mental Health Services advised that at this stage of the process, it is normal for anxiety levels to run high.
-Instead of trying to eliminate it, students should try to set about managing it, and accepting that certain levels of anxiety are actually useful when it comes to high pressure situations such as the state exams.
+Dr Colman Noctor, Child and Adolescent Psychotherapist at St Patrick’s Mental Health Services advises that, at this stage of the process, it is normal for anxiety levels to run high.
+Instead of trying to eliminate it, students should try to set about managing it, and accepting that certain levels of anxiety are actually useful when it comes to high pressure situations, such as the state exams.

-- Trust your process.
 Anxiety comes from the fear of the unknown, and so situations like a driving test, a job interview or an exam amplify this uncertainty.
-The process and outcome of all of these situations are unknown and therefore they create fear.
-We can become consumed by the unknowns and therefore immobilised by the lack of control we have over the outcome and this can result in panic.
-However, if we concentrate on the ‘knowns’ and attempt to reassure ourselves that we have done some preparation for this event and as a result we will be as ready as we can be for what comes up this can help to manage those panicky feelings.
+The process and outcome of all of these situations are unknown and, therefore, they create fear.
+We can become consumed by the unknowns and, therefore, immobilised by the lack of control we have over the outcome; this can result in panic.
+However, if we concentrate on the knowns and attempt to reassure ourselves that we have done some preparation for this event and, as a result, we will be as ready as we can be for what comes up, this can help to manage those panicky feelings.

 Play your own game.

 Do not compare your preparation to others as you will always adjudge yourself to be not doing enough or as much.

 Try to take control of your anxiety/stress and use it to motivate you.